Tag Archives: electronics

 Using the VL53L1X Time-of-Flight Distance Sensor

-This short tutorial introduces the VL53L1X Time-of-Flight (ToF ) distance sensor.
-For more tutorials on distance sensors, including various applications, look here.
-You can buy this sensor here.
-If you bought it like this: You will first have to solder the header pins.
-Connect the sensor Because the sensor uses I2C its wiring is simple: … Continue reading Using the VL53L1X Time-of-Flight Distance Sensor
+This short tutorial introduces the VL53L1X Time-of-Flight (ToF ) distance sensor and hook it up to an Arduino Nano.
+Further directions: If you bought it like this: You will first have to solder the header pins.
+Connect the sensor Because the sensor uses I2C its wiring is simple: It’s operating voltage is 3.3V or 5V, … Continue reading Using the VL53L1X Time-of-Flight Distance Sensor

 Tutorial: build a distance sensor with a Raspberry Pi Pico and CircuitPython